einbahnstrasse/MHL-studio-methods/final-multichannel-fixed-piece.md

 * Your Reaper project should include a sequence that **utilizes multiple tracks** (recommended: 8).
 * Your Reaper tracks should include **automation**.
 * Make extensive use of SpatGRIS: add ControlGRIS to your tracks and add automation to in order to move your sounds around the space.
-* The 8-channel space is conceived of as a **ring of 8**, meaning 8 equidistantly-spaced speakers surrounding the audience.
+* <strike>The 8-channel space is conceived of as a **ring of 8**, meaning 8 equidistantly-spaced speakers surrounding the audience.</strike>
+* _Due to new restrictions on our final concert, we will make 4-channel pieces instead of 8-channel pieces:_ The 4-channel space is conceived of as a **square**, meaning 4 speakers surrounding the audience in 4 corners of the room.
 * These tracks may include any number of **plugin** devices.
 * If you use plugins, include a **list** of them: _Your mix must be transferrable and able to play on another computer._
 * Strive for **tonal balance in your mix**.
 For example, use **EQ** and **compression** to improve the interaction between the sounds in your tracks, with special attention to how the sounds change when you apply multichannel spatial movement.